michael105/whttpd/README.md

-Uses inotify and ''SSA'' (Server Side Aborts) to watch the webroot and instantly reload all html pages in the browser, when files within the web directory hierarchy are changed.
+Uses inotify and ''SSA'' (Server Side Aborts) to watch the webroot and instantly reload all html pages in the browser, when files within the htmlroot directory hierarchy are modified.
 Reload also 404 sites and directory indexes with new content.

-Can optionally automatically rebuild pages with make or any other tool, if sources are changed in the htmlroot or any other watched location.
+Can optionally automatically rebuild pages with make or any other tool, if sources are changed in the htmlroot or another watched location.

-Optionally build html pages from markdown files with lowdown or any other tool on the fly.
+Optionally build html pages from markdown files with lowdown on the fly.

-To trigger reloads a small (10 lines) javascript is appended to each page, which shouldn't interfere with other javascript frameworks. (using fetch)
+To trigger reloads a small (10 lines) javascript is appended to each page, which shouldn't interfere with other javascript frameworks. (uses a basic fetch)

 -----